 For the speaker to serve at your event – she had to sacrifice something.

-She had to put gas in her car, she had to study and prepare for your event and maybe even had to have her clothes dry-cleaned after it.
+She had to put gas in her car, she had to study and prepare for your event, and maybe even had to have her clothes dry-cleaned after it.

 Consider her travel time, anointing, sacrifice, and other factors in your decision-making.

 If your church has no budget for a stipend, head over to Pinterest.
 Search “volunteer appreciation gifts” or “thank you gifts.”
 You’ll find some terrific cheap ideas.
-I’ll bet you can create a nice little basket from the Dollar Tree for $10 or less!
+I’ll bet you can create a nice little basket from Dollar Tree for $10 or less!
 No excuse for not blessing the speaker.
 Do something.

 I’m an affiliate for Christian Book.com and Amazon.com.
-These online retailers are often cheaper that others because they don’t have the overhead the “brick and mortars” do.
+These online retailers are often cheaper than others because they don’t have the overhead the “brick and mortars” do.
 Check them out for ideas to bless your speaker!